Compatible Monitors for MacBook Air, Pro, and Apple Mini

 This model is similar to the model above in that it is DisplayPort compatible with a color gamut of 82% but costs around $100 less at just under $200.
 For the money it's hard to beat and especially if you don't need the extra vertical space.

-Best Budget Monitor for your Mac Desktop or Laptop Computer 2016
+A Cheap Option for Your Mac Desktop or Laptop Computer 2018

 One thing I like about it is just how great of a picture you get for your money.
 While it's not an IPS panel it still looks great and has deeper blacks than I expected.
 This is partially due to its 50,000,000:1 dynamic contrast ratio, glossy panel, and full HD 1920 x 1080 resolution.